fdo-rs/fdo-operator/README.md

 ## Development with CodeReady Containers (СRC)

-1. Rendezvous server DNS in the manufacturer configuration is `fdo-rendezvous.apps-crc.testing`
+* Rendezvous server DNS in the manufacturer configuration is `fdo-rendezvous.apps-crc.testing`
-2. Image registry is the IP of the local computer (e.g. `192.168.130.1`)
+* Image registry is the IP of the local computer (e.g. `192.168.130.1`)
-3. Using a `hostPath` volume for ownership vouchers
+* Using a `hostPath` volume for ownership vouchers

+Challenges to address:

+* ServiceInfo configuration - initial user, commands, files, encryption, etc.
+* ServiceInfo API access token in configuration

 ## Setting up